gbif/hp-canadensys/publish/7-step-guide.md

 Let's get started !

 To be able to create and manage your own dataset (called a “resource”), you will need a **user account**.
-Simply contact us to create one for you and your team by providing the respective pertinent names and email addressee.
+Simply contact us to create one for you and your team by providing the respective pertinent names and email addresses.

 [Contact us!](mailto:canadensys.network@gmail.com){: .button .is-primary}